Kirk Baumgartner: Football career

-Baumgartner was also a three-time First Team All-WIAC pick, and was twice named WIAC Player of the Year.
+He was also a three-time first-team All-WIAC selection and was twice named WIAC Player of the Year.
 Baumgartner was drafted in the ninth round of the 1990 NFL Draft by the Green Bay Packers.

+Honors

-He was elected to the College Football Hall of Fame in 2005.
-He also was inducted into the UW-Stevens Point Hall of Fame in 2001.
+He was inducted into the UW-Stevens Point Hall of Fame in 2001.
+Baumgartner was inducted into to the College Football Hall of Fame in 2005.